-Learning how to write a novel is not for the faint of heart.
-It is a rigorous journey full of pitfalls and learning experiences.
-At the same time, writing a novel is always exciting.
-Creating your own world and telling its story is always both fun and rewarding.
+Writing is a rigorous journey full of pitfalls and learning experiences.
+At the same time, creating your world and telling its story is always both fun and rewarding.

-This is one of the most important mistakes to avoid when writing a novel.
+This is one of the most important mistakes beginners make in writing.
 A story is not a story without conflict.
-No matter how different and out of the box you want to be, conflict simply cannot be avoided.
+No matter how different and out of the box you want to be, you must not avoid conflict.

 A central conflict is what drives the entire plot and moves the story forward.
-Something needs to disrupt the life if your protagonist.
-It can be a physical circumstance or an internal redirection, but it has to be something life-changing.
+Something needs to disrupt the life of your protagonist.
+It can be a physical circumstance or an internal redirection, but it must be something life-changing.

 Conflict gives the story purpose.
-It gives your characters something to work towards.
+It gives your characters a goal to work on.
 Without actions and appropriate reactions, the story will become boring almost immediately.

-Between the story’s main conflict and the smaller conflicts along the way, always be focusing on conflict.
+In the story’s main theme and the smaller adrenaline plots, always focus on conflict.

 Much like conflict, a story is nothing without its characters.
-All characters, both big, small, main, and secondary need to be believable and real.
+All characters, both big, small, main, and secondary must be believable and real.
 Many writers become lazy with their characters and don’t flesh them out enough.

-Familiarizing yourself with different types of characters will help you create ones that are effective:
+Familiarizing yourself with different types of characters will help you create effective ones.
+Here are four main types of characters:

 - Round characters